-More recent evidence of early man are the many vivid rock paintings which were created by small bands of Stone Age hunter-gatherers, the ancestors of the Khoekhoen and San of historical times.
+More recent evidence of early man are the many vivid rock paintings which were created by small bands of Stone Age hunter-gatherers, the ancestors of the Khoekhoen and San.

-Some 2 000 years ago the Khoekhoen (the Hottentots of early European terminology) were pastoralists who had settled mostly along the coast, while the San (the Bushmen) were hunter-gatherers spread across the region.
-At this time, Bantu-speaking agro-pastoralists began arriving in southern Africa, spreading from the eastern lowlands to the highveld.
+Some 2 000 years ago, the Khoekhoen (the Hottentots of early European terminology) were pastoralists who had settled mostly along the coast, while the San (the Bushmen) were hunter-gatherers spread across the region.
+At this time,

+Bantu-speaking agro-pastoralists began arriving in southern Africa, spreading from the eastern lowlands to the Highveld.

-At several archaeological sites there is evidence of sophisticated political cultures, based in part on contact with the East African trading economy.
+At several archaeological sites there is evidence of sophisticated political and material cultures.